1. INTRODUCTION

 As a global service provider of fintech solutions, our supply chain is global and multi-tiered.

+We work with technology partners, resellers, leading financial data centres and market venues, hardware manufacturers and software developers.
 Our centralised procurement team sources a range of products and services from our tier-1 suppliers, the vast majority of which are large, established tier-1 IT vendors with global distribution capabilities and their own established modern slavery compliance programs, human rights policies and supplier codes of conduct.
+The products and services we source are destined:

-The products and services we source are destined for use in our own operations or those of our customers who ask us to install them at their owned or leased sites or to manage them on their behalf.
-Examples of the products and services procured by Pico include public and private cloud space, server and network switches, colocation and other connectivity cabling and equipment, financial market data, as well as infrastructure and connectivity hardware and software.
+(a) for use in our own operations; (b) incorporated into our proprietary hardware and software products and services; or (c) resold to, or made available for use by, our customers for installation at their owned or leased sites or at our leased sites and managed by our customers or by Pico on their behalf.
+Examples of the products and services procured by Pico include public and private cloud space, server and network switches, colocation and other connectivity cabling and equipment, financial market data, infrastructure and connectivity hardware and software, as well as hard disks and other spare parts.

 4. OUR POSITION